keptn-sandbox/generic-executor-service/README.md

 Please have a look at the sample .http and .sh files to see how the *generic-executor-service* is not only calling these scripts or making http calls.
 The service is also passing Keptn Event specific context data such as PROJECT, SERVICE, LABELS and also ENV-Variables of the *generic-executor-service* pod as variables that you can reference.
 This gives you a lot of flexibility when writing these scripts.

 Here a sample http script that shows you how to call an external webhook with this capability.
-The *generic-executor-service* will replace the core Keptn Event values as well as provides each label via $LABEL.LABELNAME and each Environment Variable via $ENV.ENVNAME
+The *generic-executor-service* will replace the core Keptn Event values as well as provides each label via $LABEL_LABELNAME and each Environment Variable via $ENV_ENVNAME
 ```
 configuration.change.http:
 POST https://webhook.site/YOURHOOKID